GHeinzelmann/FEtool-old/README.md

 # Extending it to other systems

-## Other ligands to BRD4(2)
+## Additional ligands to BRD4(2)

 The sample system shown here uses a particular ligand that binds to the second bromodomain of the BRD4 protein - BRD4(2).
 The system alignment, parameter generation, assignment of the ligand anchor atoms, and positioning of the dummy atoms is done automatically, so these same calculations can be extended to any other ligand that binds to this receptor.
 The only thing needed is the files in the ./all-poses folder to be changed, including the docked receptor and poses pdb files, as well as the crystal structure if desired.

-## Other proteins
+## Additional receptors

-To include a new protein system, some additional input data is needed.
+To include a new receptor system, some additional input data is needed.
 They include a reference.pdb file to align the system using MUSTANG, three chosen protein anchors, and a few variables for ligand anchor atom search.
 These can be found inside the ./systems-library folder for three other bromodomains (CREBBP, BRD4(1) and BAZ2B), Lysozyme, and the Major Urinary Protein (MUP).
 Other systems will be added with time, as the program is further tested and validated.

 # Additional information